SIZE:

 LIFE CYCLE:

 Oysters change sex every year.
 They lay their eggs when the water reaches 20 °C. Females expel their eggs into the water, while males expel their spermatozoa.
-Fertilisation occurs and 24 hours later, larvae are created.
-They are born with their shells and continue to build them as they grow.
+Fertilization occurs, and 24 hours later, larvae are created.
+They are born with their shells, and the shells continue to build them as they grow.
 After the eggs have been laid, the reproductive organs of oysters are at rest and shrink.

 The growth period in the St. Lawrence is between May and November, with a summer pause for reproduction.

-Oysters are sensitive to environmental conditions, including freshwater currents, prolonged freezing temperatures, marine plants, pollution, etc.
+Oysters are sensitive to environmental conditions, including freshwater currents, prolonged freezing temperatures, marine plants and pollution.

-Coastal zone, up to 10 m deep, in brackish or salt water.
+Coastal zone, up to 10 m depth, in brackish or salt water.

 Will stick to hard surfaces such as rocks or shells.

-The American cupped oyster withstands temperatures from -2 °C to 36 °C.
+The American cupped oyster can withstand temperatures from −2 to 36 °C.

 Oyster, from ancient Greek “ostreon”?